jedinym/sqc-text/main.typ

 While a consumer is occupied processing prior data or events, producers can continue adding more data to the queue.
 This additional data awaits consumption and processing once at least one consumer completes all its tasks.
-Adding data to the queue is fast compared to processing, ensuring producers encounter no delays due to consumers.
+Adding data to the queue is faster than processing, ensuring producers encounter no delays due to consumers.

-During periods of increased load, when the queue accumulates more data and consumers are slow in processing it, new consumers accessing the shared queue can be created.
+During periods of increased load, when the queue accumulates more data and consumers are slow in processing it; new consumers accessing the shared queue can be created.

 #figure(